LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAResetBackupCodeByUid-get-">MFA Reset Backup Code by UID (GET)</h4>
  This API is used to reset the backup codes on a given account via the UID.
 This API call will generate 10 new codes, each code can only be consumed once.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/backup-codes/mfa-reset-backup-code-by-uid/)

 ```java